julienbrg/zksync-minter/README.md

 ## Use

-- Add one of your wallets' private key in the .env file
+- Add one of your wallets' private key and Infura project ID in a `.env` file
 - Make sure you have a handful of Goerli ETH in this wallet
 - Deploy on zkSync testnet: